Growing Fruit in Northern Gardens

 Cooking with Haskap

 Cooking with haskap by Loretta Bors and Lily Sawatzky.
 What to do with this delicious fruit other than eat them fresh.
 Most recipies were developed by the authors and all were tested.
 This book is being turned into an e-book but is not yet available.
-If you have a recipie for haskap, contact Loretta and she may include it in the next edition.
+If you have a recipie for haskap, contact Bob and it might be the next edition.
 If you own a haskap farm, the authors would be quite happy to list your website or contact info near your sub,itted recipie.
 The Authors have been donating 10% of the proceeds to the USASK Fruit Program.

 Cooking with Cherries